 Consumers have the right to dispute inaccurate information found on their credit report thanks to the Fair Credit Reporting Act (FCRA).
 This is a federal law that aims to ensure the accuracy, fairness, and privacy of the information of a consumer’s credit history.
 Another agency that aims to make sure consumers are treated fairly is the Consumer Financial Protection Bureau (CFPB).

 You can get a free copy of your credit report once every year at AnnualCreditReport.com.
 If there are inaccurate items found on your credit report, you have the right to file a dispute.
 Credit bureaus then generally have 30 days to investigate and respond to these disputes.
 If the information is found to be inaccurate they will need to remove it from your report and the negative mark will fall off.

 Using a Credit Repair Company

 Instead of handling the dispute process on their own, some people choose to get help from a credit repair company.
 Credit repair companies are organizations that review your credit report and dispute inaccurate or unverifiable items on your behalf.
 These credit repair companies aren’t free and credit repair services can be costly.
 The amount that credit repair services will be depends on factors like the credit repair company you choose, the credit repair services you need, and more.

 Credit repair companies can come with a lot of controversy since some have a history of being scams.
 Luckily, the Federal Trade Commision (FTC) highlights how the Credit Repair Organizations Act (CROA) offers protections for consumers.
 However, these companies don’t offer services that a consumer cannot do on their own.

-Another way that people aim to improve their situation is by paying off debt.
+Another way that people aim to improve their situation is by paying off debt – or debt consolidation.
 There are plenty of ways that people can choose to tackle their debt.
 3 popular ways include:

 - The Debt Avalanche Plan